Student Clubs

 Associated General Contractors of America (AGC)

-Associated General Contractors, or also known as AGC, is a professional national organization for construction managers.
-Here at Cal Poly, we are supported locally by AGC Tri-Counties, within this clubs we host annual conferences, golf tournaments, monthly dinners, and scholarships.
-At these events CM professionals are given the opportunity to educate and meet students interested in the Construction Industry to grow there social network.
+Associated General Contractors, or AGC, is a professional national organization for construction managers.
+Here at Cal Poly, we are supported locally by AGC Tri-Counties; within these clubs, we host annual conferences, golf tournaments, monthly dinners, and scholarships.
+At these events, CM professionals can educate and meet students interested in the Construction Industry to grow their social network.

 Advisor